gbull25/signs-classification/README.md

     │
     ├── requirements.txt             <- requirements for rende.com (unused)
     │
-    ├── setup.py                     <- makes project pip installable (pip install -e .) so src can be imported │
+    ├── setup.py                     <- makes project pip installable (pip install -e .)
+    │                                   so src can be imported
+    │
-    └── services                     <- Source code for services used in this project ├── __init__.py               <- Makes src a Python module │
+    └── services                     <- source code for services used in this project ├── __init__.py               <- makes src a Python module │
        ├── fastapi                   <- FastAPI service
        │   │
-       │   ├── __init__.py           <- Makes src a Python module
+       │   ├── __init__.py           <- makes src a Python module
-       │   └── main.py
+       │   └── main.py               <- main fastapi file
        │
-       ├── models                    <- Functions to preprocess data and use trained │   │                            models to make predictions
+       ├── models                    <- Directory with models and │   │                            data processing files
+       │   │
-       │   ├── __init__.py           <- Makes src a Python module
+       │   ├── __init__.py           <- makes src a Python module
-       │   └── preprocessing.py      <- Makes src a Python module
+       │   └── preprocessing.py      <- functions to preprocess data and use trained
-       │
+       │                                models to make predictions
        └── tg_bot
            │
            ├──__init__.py